periodicaidan/dalton-cli/README.md

 ```

 You may also batch-delete moieties by passing multiple arguments to `delete`.
 Note that if you pass a moiety to `delete`
-that has not been registered, it will issue a warning, but the `delete` will still go through by default (for more
+that has not been registered, it will issue a warning, but the `delete` will still go through by default.
-about changing default behavior, see the [`config`](#config--access-and-set-user-options) section).
 You can also delete
 all the registered moieties with the `-A` or `--all` flag.
 Note that this will bring up a confirmation prompt, which
 you can skip by also setting the `--yes` flag.